 This is exactly the concept of PME.
-There are many different forms of PME such as Long Nickels PME, Kaplan and Schoar PME or KS PME, PME+ developed by Capital Dynamics and mPME developed by Cambridge Associates.
+Interestingly, there are many different forms of PME such as Long Nickels PME, Kaplan and Schoar PME or KS PME, PME+ developed by Capital Dynamics and mPME developed by Cambridge Associates.
 In addition, I will also talk about another method called Direct Alpha.
-Before I discuss each of these approaches, lets get acquainted with the basic foundation of PME.
+However, before I discuss each of these approaches, lets get acquainted with the basic foundation of PME.

 The basic premise of PME is to calculate the future value of each cash flow as if they were invested in a stock market index.
 The formula to calculate future value is given below:

 Assume on Dec 31, 2007 a VC fund made a capital call of $100 million and currently the date is Dec 31, 2017.
 The value of S&P 500 on Dec 31, 2007 was 1411.63 and the value of S&P 500 on Dec 31,2017 was 2743.15.
 Therefore, the future value of this cash flow is:

 The Long Nickels index comparison method was proposed by Austin M. Long III and Craig J. Nickels in 1996.
 It is considered to be the oldest and first PME method of assessing the performance of a VC fund.
 The basic idea of Long Nickels method is that the cash flows of a VC fund i.e. contributions and distributions are invested in a stock market index and to generate a net asset value (NAV) at the end of each period.
 The last NAV is used to calculate the IRR and this IRR is the Long Nickels PME.

 For comparison, two IRRs are calculated, one is the fund IRR and the other is Long Nickels IRR.
 If the fund IRR is greater than Long Nickels IRR then the fund provided excess returns compared to the stock index and vice versa.
 Let’s illustrate Long Nickels PME with an example.